Second Degree Murder

 The principal difference between the two charges is the defendant’s perceived premeditation.
 In order to be charged with first-degree murder in Arizona, the prosecution must argue and prove premeditation.
 This premeditation can occur over either a long or short period of time and is an essential element in defending your case.
 Penalties for these two charges vary in a few ways, as we explain below.

 It goes without saying that second-degree murder is an extremely serious offense, registering as a Class 1 felony in Arizona.
-Thus, you can expect the penalties to be just as serious.
+As such, you can expect just as serious Arizona felony penalties.
 An experienced criminal defense attorney will prioritize getting the most serious penalties off the table right away.

 Second Degree Murder Penalties: